lakefox/megaquery/README.md

 Running:

-First download this reposotory then
+First download this repository then
 ```
 cd megaquery